 Mindfulness Education: Children will participate in creative introspection and reflection to harness the energy and power of non-judgmental awareness and focused attention.

-Multicultural and Global Education: Your child will learn about other cultures in a way that embraces diversity, ecological stewardship, and preparation for professionalism in a global economy.
+Anti-Colonialism, Culturally Capable, and Global Education: Your child will learn about other cultures in a way that embraces diversity, ecological stewardship, and preparation for professionalism in a global economy.

 “My son is excited about being at Resilience.
 He enjoyed the discussion in the Life Skills class.
 The students had an opportunity to open up and express their feelings about past experiences in the classroom and feeling as if they were never heard or had an opportunity to be heard.
 When you think you're all alone, there is someone else who is dealing with the same issue(s).
 Michael was able to relate or bond with his classmates yesterday.
 He doesn't look like the weight of the world is on his shoulders”